top of page

 A Closer Look at the Problem

+At Apple, design excellence has long been synonymous with custom-crafted experiences.
+But with scale comes complexity.
+Global teams were working in silos, duplicating efforts and making bespoke tweaks that undermined consistency and slowed delivery.
 Each region had different ways of working, with limited alignment on shared tools or processes.
 While creativity thrived, it came at the cost of efficiency, scalability, and brand cohesion.
 And as expectations for faster delivery grew, our traditional model simply couldn’t keep up.

 We weren’t just building a design system—we were fundamentally changing how teams collaborate, how decisions get made, and how creativity gets expressed within shared constraints.